 Aveiro is a city with a slower pace of life, and with gorgeous canals weaving their way through it.
 It might be small but there is no shortage of charm here and it has a lot of history; if you appreciate architecture and style, then this is going to impress.
 As it’s smaller, it’s more suited to those who want to avoid the expat crowds and become a part of the community, because English is spoken less here.

 The city is known to be safe, and tourist numbers are a lot lower during the summer months.
 It’s located further from the coast than other cities, although you’re not going to need to travel too far to find the coast and the stunning Atlantic Ocean if sea walks and sea air are your thing.
+Like most places in Portugal, property prices are low so you are sure to find great value here.

 There are plenty of restaurants to explore and there are plenty of bars and cafes that give you the opportunity to relax and watch the world go by.
 Whatever you are looking for in your move, there is no doubt that Aveiro really will deliver an authentic experience that you will eventually call home.